kelvinnguyenn/sf_citations_eda/README.md

 # sf_citations_eda
- An exploration of SF parking citations and its trends.
+ An exploration of San Francisco parking citations and its trends.